Svetasv logo

 Chapter 11 8b The flock detested me, and I grew weary of them 9 and said, “I will not be your shepherd.
 Let the dying die, and the perishing perish.
 Let those who are left eat one another’s flesh.”

-God gave up on the Judahites who showed contempt for Him by their rejection of Christ, and He let them die horrifically through the Roman attack.
-During the Roman siege of Jerusalem, the Judahites were literally reduced to eating human flesh to survive. ( This passage in 11:8b-9 is a remark from God on 11:8a.)
+This passage in 11:8b-9 is a comment from Christ regarding 11:8a.
+Christ, the shepherd of 11:4 and one of the shepherds of 11:8a, abandoned the Judahites who hated and rejected him, and he let them die horrifically through the Roman attack.
+During the Roman siege of Jerusalem, the Judahites were literally reduced to eating human flesh to survive.

 Chapter 11 10 Then I took my staff called Favor and broke it, revoking the covenant I had made with all the peoples.